samus42/shattered-throne-solo/part3-ogre.md

 When the East Wizard pops out in the eastern corridor, you can usually take down the shield from the stairs without getting hit to hard.
 Take these opportunities to whittle down it's health (do NOT kill).

 You should also start looking for opportunities to snipe the Taken on the Western side.
-However they move all over the place, and the Goblins are obsessed with sheilding someone.
+However they move all over the place, and the Goblins are obsessed with shielding someone.
+Or something.
+I seriously think I saw then shield a rock when I elminated the rest of the Taken in the area.
 The Vandals pop shields like M&Ms.  So when you get a shot, take it quickly.
 At times you can drive the South Wizard back behind cover and come out a bit to try to get an angle.
 But basically this is an exercise in patience.
 You do not want more than one normal Taken on the west side when you start your run.

 You're probably not going to get enough shots on the Western Wizard to bring down the shield, so save your ammo.